Wisepops logo

 • How would you rate your experience on this website today?: This one uses a 0 to 10 scale—with 0 being the most negative answer and ten the most positive one—that measures the overall user experience level.
 You can also let the respondents give an open-ended justification to their answer.

-• Why are you leaving?: This question is useful when matched with exit-intent technology.
+• Why are you leaving?: This question is useful when matched with exit-intent popups.

 • How are we doing?: This generic question looks to find any potential issues—or advantages—your visitors found when visiting your site.